Restoration Recovery outpatient addiction treatment logo

 The medication is taken sublingually — placed under the tongue to dissolve — and is available in either a film or a tablet form.
 Your provider will recommend the option that best fits your situation.
 Buprenorphine is a partial opioid agonist, meaning it activates opioid receptors in the brain just enough to reduce cravings and prevent withdrawal symptoms without producing the euphoria associated with full opioid agonists like heroin, fentanyl, or prescription painkillers.
 Naloxone is included to discourage misuse of the medication itself.

 At Restoration Recovery, Suboxone is prescribed exclusively for opioid use disorder.
 It is not used for alcohol dependence or other substance use disorders.
-For patients who prefer an injection rather than a daily film or tablet, we also offer Sublocade (monthly) and Brixadi (weekly, bi-weekly, or monthly) — two long-acting forms of buprenorphine administered at our clinics.
+For patients who prefer an injection rather than a daily film or tablet, we also offer Sublocade (monthly) and Brixadi (weekly or monthly) — two long-acting forms of buprenorphine administered at our clinics.

 How Suboxone Works